-What Does The P0031 Code Mean?
+What Does The P0032 Code Mean?

-A P0031 DTC (diagnostic trouble code) refers to the O2 sensor (oxygen sensor) located on Bank 1in front of the catalytic converter.
+A P0032 DTC (diagnostic trouble code) refers to the O2 sensor (oxygen sensor) located on Bank 1in front of the catalytic converter.
 There is also an oxygen sensor behind the converter which is Sensor #2.

 This O2 sensor #1 may also be referred to as an air/fuel ratio sensor since on some vehicles it is.
-It detects the amount of oxygen in the exhaust gas compared to the outside air and then vehicle's computer adjusts the air/fuel ratio going into the engine.

-The sensor is less effective when the exhaust gas temperature is low, so it includes a heater which is activated to help get better readings from the A/F O2 sensor.
-Essentially this P0031 code means that the resistance of the heater circuit is lower than normal.
-In most cases, that resistance level must fall below 0.8 A to trigger the DTC code.
+The sensor detects the amount of oxygen in the exhaust gas compared to the outside air and then vehicle's computer adjusts the air/fuel ratio going into the engine.
+The sensor is less effective when the exhaust gas temperature is low, so it includes a heater which is activated to help get better readings from the O2 sensor.
+Essentially this P0032 code means that the resistance of the heater circuit is higher than normal.
+In some cases, that resistance level must be higher than 10 A to trigger the DTC code.

-P0031 wiring diagram
+P0032 wiring diagram

-Note, this code is very similar in nature to P0032, P0051, and P0052
+Note, this code is very similar in nature to P0031, P0051, and P0052.

-What Are The Symptoms Of The P0031 Code?
+What Are The Symptoms Of The P0032 Code?